23 Top Psychology Tricks to Spend Less While Shopping

 Beware of starting a tab

 Once you open a tab at a bar or restaurant, it’s all too easy to load up on beverages without thinking twice about the cost.
 But three or four drinks can add up fast.
 The Penny Hoarder puts it this way: “There’s no pain involved in ordering another drink, but there is pain involved in paying for it.
 Make yourself feel it.”
 Pay for each drink with cash to keep your spending in check.
-Here are 10 more easy ways to save up $20K in a year.

 Calculate unnecessary costs